NdiklasTheCoder/yolo-2/explanation.md

 ## Successful running of the containers

 - cd into the yolo folder
-- Run the command docker-compose --build
+- Run the command docker-compose build
-- Once the build is successful visit localhost:3000
+- Once the build is successful visit http://localhost:3000 on your browser

 ## Docker image tagging

+To view the newly created images run the command docker images.
 - Client image tagged as tmatara_yolo-client:1.0-alpine
 - Backend image tagged as tmatara_yolo-backend:1.0-alpine

+## Push the images to Docker Hub
+- Login to the Docker Hub from the command line using the command, docker login --username=username --email=youremail@address.com
+- Tag the image using the command, docker tag <imageid> dockerhubname/tmatara_yolo_client:1.0
+- Push the image to the repository, docker push dockerhubname/tmatara_yolo_client

 # Docker Hub repo where to find the images